caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 G         0.7347406  G
 G         1.3263353  G

 In Table \@ref(tab:sim-single-edges) I selected the Parent nucleotide by sampling from $\mathbf{\Pi}$ as described above.
-I then created a random edge length $t$ by sampling from a uniform distribution that ranges from 0 to $2$, just to get a variety of edge lengths.
+I then created a random branch length $t$ by sampling from a uniform distribution that ranges from 0 to $2$, just to get a variety of branch lengths.
 I then simulated the Child state by sampling from $\mathbf{P}(t)$ given $t$ and the Parent state.

-## Scaling from a single edge to a whole tree
+## Scaling from a single branch to a whole tree

-So far we have considered the evolution of one DNA site along one edge at a time (Figure \@ref(fig:sim-application)B, Table \@ref(tab:sim-single-edges)).
+So far we have considered the evolution of one DNA site along one branch at a time (Figure \@ref(fig:sim-application)B, Table \@ref(tab:sim-single-edges)).
 We will now expand to a whole tree, keeping our focus for now on simulation.
-Our goal is to use the model to simulate the evolution of a single site along all edges, generating a specific nucleotide state at each node.
+Our goal is to use the model to simulate the evolution of a single site along all branches, generating a specific nucleotide state at each node.
 We will use the same toy mammal model as above.
 We will consider a simplified tree (Figure \@ref(fig:sim-tree)) rather than the full mammal tree, just to keep things compact.

 ![(\#fig:sim-tree)Simulation of states for a single DNA site on a simple tree according to our toy mammal model.
 Node numbers are in gray.
 Character states are in boxes at nodes.
 Branch lengths for this phylogram are in units of expected change.](phylogenetic_biology_files/figure-latex/sim-tree-1.pdf)
-This isn't a big step from what we have already -- once we have all the machinery to simulate along a single edge, we can just iterate that to simulate evolution along a whole tree.
+This isn't a big step from what we have already -- once we have all the machinery to simulate along a single branch, we can just iterate that to simulate evolution along a whole tree.

 Let's start with the root of the tree (Figure \@ref(fig:sim-tree), node 5).
-As in our simulations along single edges, we will pick the state from the equilibrium frequencies $\mathbf{\Pi}$.
+As in our simulations along single branches, we will pick the state from the equilibrium frequencies $\mathbf{\Pi}$.
 That gives us the $A$ at the root in Figure \@ref(fig:sim-tree).
-The root node is the parent of two edges that descend from it.
-These two edges connect to node 6 (the most recent common ancestor of the clade `(Species_A, Species_B)`) and node 7 (the most recent common ancestor of the clade `(Species_C, Species_D)`).
-We simulate the states for these child nodes according to the state at the root (node 5), length $t$ of each edge, and $\mathbf{P}(t)$.
-In each case, this is just as when we simulated evolution along a single edge at a time, it is just that the edges share a parent node so the also share a parent state.
+The root node is the parent of two branches that descend from it.
+These two branches connect to node 6 (the most recent common ancestor of the clade `(Species_A, Species_B)`) and node 7 (the most recent common ancestor of the clade `(Species_C, Species_D)`).
+We simulate the states for these child nodes according to the state at the root (node 5), length $t$ of each branch, and $\mathbf{P}(t)$.
+In each case, this is just as when we simulated evolution along a single branch at a time, it is just that the branches share a parent node so the also share a parent state.

-There are four more edges in this tree, each connected to a terminal node.
-One edge has parent node 6 and child node 1 (which is the `Species_A` terminal node).
+There are four more branches in this tree, each connected to a terminal node.
+One branch has parent node 6 and child node 1 (which is the `Species_A` terminal node).
 Now that we are not at the root things are a little different.
-Rather than draw the state for the parent node from $\mathbf{\Pi}$, we just use the state that was simulated along the edge connecting node 5 to node 6.
+Rather than draw the state for the parent node from $\mathbf{\Pi}$, we just use the state that was simulated along the branch connecting node 5 to node 6.
 This state is $A$.
-Now we simulate evolution along the edge connecting node 6 to node 1, given the state at node 6, length $t$ of the edge, and $\mathbf{P}(t)$.
-We then do the same for each of the other edges.
+Now we simulate evolution along the branch connecting node 6 to node 1, given the state at node 6, length $t$ of the branch, and $\mathbf{P}(t)$.
+We then do the same for each of the other branches.

 Data can be simulated on a tree of arbitrary size in this way.
 Just sample from $\mathbf{P}(t)$ for the root state.
-Then traverse the tree from the root to each of the tips, simulating the state at each of the other internal nodes and finally the terminal nodes according to the states of their parents, edge length $t$, and $\mathbf{P}(t)$.
+Then traverse the tree from the root to each of the tips, simulating the state at each of the other internal nodes and finally the terminal nodes according to the states of their parents, branch length $t$, and $\mathbf{P}(t)$.

 ## Scaling from a single site to multiple sites